-For all NIST reference-class chambers, a record is maintained of all calibrations, and the previous calibrations are compared with the current calibration to detect any trend or measurement discrepancy.
-The calibration histories for many NIST reference chambers are maintained electronically.
+For all NIST reference-class chambers, a record is maintained of all calibrations, calibration results, calibration dates, and the previous calibrations are compared with the current calibration to detect any trend or measurement discrepancy.
+The calibration history and record for all NIST reference chambers can be accessed by the facility computer from L:\internal\846.02\Gamma-Chamber-Cal.
 Any discrepancy arising with a NIST check chamber greater than 0.5 % gives rise to a thorough investigation of the calibration and irradiation systems previous to exposing the customer dosimeters.